top of page

 1. Submit a form below.
 Review our services to see if we are right for you.

 3. Hire us by signing Fee Agreement and paying retainer.
 If you decide to proceed with hiring us, we will email you a Fee Agreement to review and sign digitally.
 We will also email you a payment request to make the retainer payment (which we will discuss on our call).
+Our representation of you then begins.
+We Strat by filing the necessary paperwork to start your case or enter our appearance as your attorney if your case is already filed.

 New Client Inquiry Form